Message From The Director

 Are you looking for a way to integrate technology in your classes?
 Visit Teaching with Technology on the OTAN website and start searching for ESL, ABE, ASE, and even CTE lesson ideas today!

 Web-Based Class Activities

 OTAN has long utilized video to provide information and training on a wide variety of topics and highlight important events in adult education.
-Please consider subscribing to the OTAN YouTube channel to stay connected to the latest OTAN developments.
+Please consider subscribing to the OTAN YouTube channel to be notified about the latest OTAN videos when they become available.
 You can connect to our channel (and all our social media sites) from the OTAN website.
-Click on the Stay Connected Menu on the top of the otan.us website and select Social Media or look for the social media icons on the bottom footer of the homepage.
+Click on the Stay Connected menu on the top of the otan.us website and select Social Media, or look for the social media icons in the bottom footer of the homepage.

-Over the last few months, we have been adding fully accessible videos to the Video Presentations webpage on the OTAN website.
-Take a look at the wide variety of videos that we have available.
-We have the videos divided into the following playlists:
+We add fully accessible videos to the Video Presentations webpage on the OTAN website.
+Take a look at the wide variety of videos that we have available, divided into the following playlists:

 - OTAN Tech Talks – These videos are from our monthly Tech Talks, meant to provide a short overview of a tech tool or topic.

-- Digital Leadership Academy – These videos from our DLAC agencies are overviews of the work completed by the agencies in the first year of this two-year academy.
+- Digital Leadership Academy – These videos are overviews of the work completed by Our DLAC agencies in the first year of this two-year academy.